-For the first time, the manufacturer also launched a more premium version of a Galaxy S phone.
+The manufacturer launched a more premium version of a Galaxy S phone for the first time.
 The Samsung Galaxy S6 Edge was basically the same phone but slightly bigger and with curved glass on the sides.
-Despite the device not really offering much else over the normal model, the Edge variant cost $100 more for a total of $749.
-Not content to stop there, Samsung eventually launched a Galaxy S6 Edge Plus for $799.
+Despite the device not really offering much else over the standard model, the Edge variant cost $100 more for a total of $749, or ~$938 in 2023 dollars.
+Not content to stop there, Samsung eventually launched a Galaxy S6 Edge Plus for $799 (~$1,070 today).

-You should also note that, due to low sales, Samsung dropped the entry price of the Galaxy S6 to $579 not long after it launched.
+You should also note that, due to low sales, Samsung dropped the entry price of the Galaxy S6 to $579 shortly after it launched.
 This was the first time that had happened in the middle of a Galaxy S phone’s lifecycle.
 It wouldn’t be the last.

 Samsung Galaxy S7 series prices: $669 & $769

 Still, the Galaxy S7 family fared much better on the market than its predecessors.
-With a launch price of $669 to $699 (depending on where you bought it and when), the entry-level version of the phone was only nominally more expensive than the Galaxy S6.
+With a launch price of $669 to $699 (~$825 to ~$802 in 2023 dollars), the entry-level version of the phone was only nominally more expensive than the Galaxy S6.
 However, it offered many more specs and features.
 Likewise, the larger Edge variant cost around $100 more.

 Unfortunately, Samsung still wasn’t selling as many Galaxy S7 phones as it had hoped.
 This forced it to, once again, drop both phones’ prices in the middle of their lifecycles.